Guyra Snowfalls

 low temperatures and some light snowfalls to higher parts of the Northern

-the ground.
-Maximum temperature on the 3rd was just 4.6C, but the strong winds
+temperature on the 3rd was just 4.6C, but the strong winds caused the wind

-caused the wind chill temperature to be around -5C to -10C for most of the day.
+chill temperature to be around -5C to -10C for most of the day.
+Minimum on the

 Photographs of this event by Australian Severe Weather: 3rd